FAQ

 While everyone's experience is different, there's a surprisingly common emotional pattern:

-Days 1–2: Shock and Adjustment
+Days 1 to 2: Shock and Adjustment

 The schedule hits hard.
 Your body hurts, your mind is restless, and you're questioning your decision.
 You're also adjusting to silence, which is disorienting at first.